pukkapies/urop2019/README.md

 database which have appeared for more than 2000 times.
 We manually filtered out the tags that we considered as non-genre tags and fed the genre tags to the algorithm `generate_genre_df()`.
-For each genre tag, the algorithm searched for other similar tags from the 500,000 tags pool (tags which have occurrence ≥ 10).
+For each genre tag, the algorithm searched for other similar tags (which will be explaned later) from the 500,000 tags pool (tags which have occurrence ≥ 10).
 A new dataset was finally generated with the left-column --- the manually chosen tags, the right column
 --- similar matching tags from the pool.